josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/Images/Index.md

 ## Unlocalize crop configuration

 Unlocalize `sys_file_reference.crop` per default.
-Most of the time, this is what I want for translated websites. **Just run `composer uninstall cmsexperts/unlocalizedcrop` if you want to remove this behaviour and activate TYPO3 Core's default.**
+Most of the time, this is what I need for translated websites.

+**Just run `composer uninstall cmsexperts/unlocalizedcrop` if you want to remove this behaviour and activate TYPO3 Core's default.**